Darlings (film): Music

 The film score is composed and produced by Prashant Pillai, while the soundtrack is written by Vishal Bhardwaj and Mellow D with lyrics by Gulzar and the latter.

 Zee Music Company released the film's official three-track soundtrack album on 2 August 2022; the lead single "La Ilaaj", sung by Arijit Singh, Vishal Bhardwaj, and Debarpito Saha, was released some hours prior to it.

 Release

 Darlings was released on 5 August 2022 on Netflix.

 Following the acquisition of the film's rights by Netflix in February 2022, Red Chillies Entertainment announced that the film skipped theatrical release, and will digitally premiere as an original on the streaming platform.
 In July 2022, the film's release date was announced as 5 August 2022.

 Reception

 Viewership

 Darlings had the highest global opening for a non-English Indian film, with audiences spending more than 10 million hours watching it in its opening weekend, according to a statement released by the streaming service to the BBC.

 Critical response

-The review aggregator Rotten Tomatoes reports an approval rating of 76% based on 17 reviews.
 Darlings received positive reviews with praise towards the storyline and performances of the cast.